Austin Pryor: Early life

-Works
+Career

 Pryor founded his own investment management firm, Forum Investment Counselors, in 1978 where he saw his average client account more than triple in value during its first five years of operations.
 For the 1978-1982 period, his clients’ average annual return was 25.5%, placing his firm in the top 5% of the A.G.
 Becker rankings of investment managers.

 In 1990, Pryor launched Sound Mind Investing, a monthly financial newsletter targeted to “today’s Christian family.”
 In 1992, Pryor authored The Sound Mind Investing Handbook.
 In 2000, Sound Mind Investing launched a paid subscription website.
 In 2005, Pryor and the other members of SMI's management team partnered with another firm to form SMI Advisory Services, an independent entity, in order to launch The Sound Mind Investing Fund (SMIFX).
 And in January 2011, a second fund was launched, The SMI Balanced Fund (SMILX).
 Today, Sound Mind Investing is America's Best-Selling Christian Financial Newsletter, reaching over 14,000 readers.